 Current Management Practices & Policies:

-The overriding concern of these agencies during required diversion events is to identify the wastewater plume, where the plume goes, and how the plume might impact water quality and public health, related to potential nutrient enrichment and beach bacterial contamination, respectively.
+The overriding concern of these agencies during required diversion events is to identify the wastewater plume, the extend of the plume, and how the plume might impact water quality and public health related to potential nutrient enrichment and beach bacterial contamination, respectively.
 The City of Los Angeles’ Hyperion Water Reclamation Plant conducts their own internal research operations, both within the plant and in the coastal waters in which they discharge the treated effluent.
 Extensive in situ sampling programs was undertaken on a daily basis during the recent diversion to determine water quality, concentration and spread of effluent-indicator components (e.g. fecal indicator bacteria and nutrients), and environmental ocean conditions.
 However, conducting in situ operations are very costly, and Hyperion officials typically partner with outside sources to bolster their near real-time observations.
 A project website has been set up for all science institutions working on this project, to allow for easy and fast data exchange.
-Satellite data provided through this web portal and served as a synoptic capability for plume detection, which was used for guiding adaptive in situ sampling strategies.
+Satellite data provided through this web portal served as a synoptic capability for plume detection, which we used for guiding adaptive in situ sampling strategies.
 The City of Los Angeles is required to submit a final technical report on the diversion event by Spring 2016.

 Decision Support Tools & Benefits: